jura02/simulation-buildconf/ReadMe.md

  ## TroubleShooting Section:

+1- No Access Right:

+Sometimes you may face the problems like "No Access Rights to your repository": Make sure you have corrected generated the SSH Key for both GitLab and GitHub

+Similarly, sometimes you don't have access to the specific Repository forexample:
+"No Access Rights to git@git.hb.dfki.de/models-environments" In this case, you have to make an access request to the maintainer/owner of that Repository.

-1- PROGRAM STUCKS AFTER ENTERING ` autoproj update `
+2- PROGRAM STUCKS AFTER ENTERING ` autoproj update `

 If you are on step NO:05 and your program got stuck while checking out Models Environment and Models Robots.